sensebox/books-v2/en/additional-info.md

 <div class="box_info">
     <i class="fa fa-info fa-fw" aria-hidden="true" style="color: #42acf3;"></i>
     Do not let yourself be confused that there is also a version of the firmware 19.5.4, but this is not found in Arduino if you want to update the firmware.
-This firmware will be integrated with the Arduino Release 1.8.6 and will be available from then on.
+This firmware will be integrated with the Arduino Release 1.8.6 and will be available from then on.</div>
-    Nicht davon irritieren lassen, dass es auch eine Version der Firmware 19.5.4 gibt, diese aber nicht in Arduino zu finden ist wenn man die Firmware updaten möchte.</div>

    We apologize for the detour and wish you lots of fun with the senseBox.